hydephp/hyde/README.md

 Currently, only top level custom pages are supported.
 In the future nested pages will be supported.
 For example, _site/directory/page.html

+Hyde also currently does not support images, but will soon as it already has the foundation in place to do so.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.